 As explained above, the right to exclude is an essential stick in the bundle of property rights.
 See Cedar Point, 594 U.S. at 149-50; Kaiser Aetna, 444 U.S. at 176; Dolan, 512 U.S. at 393.
-Yet here, the City of Seattle imposed a moratorium on evictions through a Civil Emergency Order that drastically altered Petitioners' ability to enjoy and exercise that right.
+Yet here, the Governor and State of Washington imposed a moratorium on evictions that drastically altered Petitioners' ability to enjoy and exercise that right.
 See Pet.
 App.
-50a-56a.
-Although the government did not take physical possession of Petitioners' property, it permitted-and indeed encouraged-others to do so.
+79a-95a.
+Although the government did not take physical possession of their property, it permitted (and effectively encouraged) others to do so.
+See, e.g., Pet.
+10 (stating that a tenant's rationale for defaulting on rent and utility payments was "why should I pay them anything: they can't shut me off due to the Pandemic").

 Respectfully, the principles behind the Fifth Amendment should apply whether the government itself takes an interest in property, or it authorizes third parties to do so.
 The harm to Petitioners is government-compelled physical occupation of the property; it makes little difference whether the government is the occupier.
-And as Chief Justice Roberts wrote for the Court in Cedar Point: "Government action that physically appropriates property is no less a physical taking because it arises from a regulation."
+And as Chief Justice Roberts wrote for this Court in Cedar Point Nursery v.
+Hassid:"Government action that physically appropriates property is no less a physical taking because it arises from a regulation."
 Cedar Point, 594 U.S. at 149.

 This Court's analysis in Cedar Point is instructive here.
-"The essential question is not ... whether the government action at issue comes garbed as a regulation (or statute, or ordinance, or miscellaneous decree)."
+"The essential question is not . . . whether the government action at issue comes garbed as a regulation (or statute, or ordinance, or miscellaneous decree)."
 Id.
 Rather, "[i]t is whether the government has physically taken property for itself or someone else-by whatever means-or has instead restricted a property owner's ability to use his own property."
 Id. (citing Tahoe-Sierra Preservation Council, Inc. v.
 Tahoe Regional Planning Agency, 535 U.S. 302, 321-23 (2002)).